 As an illustration of how conversational commerce works, consider the following scenario:

 A customer goes into a store to buy a suitcase for an important business trip.
 When they get home, they find the lock is damaged.
 With limited time before their departure, they take to social media to contact customer services.
 There is only five minutes before the store closes and the flight leaves tomorrow afternoon.

 Understandably frustrated, the customer messages the business, using one of the apps on his phone.
 Within minutes, there is a resolution, powered by a friendly chatbot.
 The customer is offered either an instant refund or a replacement.
 He chooses the latter.
 A replacement suitcase is delivered to the customer’s door first thing in the morning.
 He also knows that the arrangement is completely legitimate – as there is no space for phishing or smishing scams.
 Placated, the customer uses social media to post on how delighted they are with the support they have received, rather than vent their anger publicly.

 When conversational commerce is used correctly, companies can go above and beyond expectations.
-Especially as the payments’ universe expands, becoming available via messaging services, such as WeChat, Apple Business Chat and others – customer experience, or UX, is quickly becoming the new gold.
+Especially as the payments’ universe expands, becoming available via messaging services, such as WeChat, Apple Messages for Business and others – customer experience, or UX, is quickly becoming the new gold.
 And the more positive and relevant customer touchpoints a business is providing a positive experience – the more opportunities it has to take customer interactions beyond the merely ‘transactional’ realm.